Dhavalikar-Dipti/Forecasting-Number-of-Patent-Applications-published-and-granted-based-on-historical-data-SARIMA-/README.md

 both patent grants and publications, generating future projections.
 The study also examines the impact of outlier handling on forecasting accuracy for both datasets.

+The data was retrieved through an api from official government website (data.gov.in).